foundry-rs/book/src/reference/cli/forge/test.md

           For more fine-grained control of which fuzz case is run, see forge run.

-      --flamegraph
-          Generate a flamegraph for a single test.
-Implies `--decode-internal`

-      --flamechart
-          Generate a flamechart for a single test.
-Implies `--decode-internal`

       --decode-internal [<TEST_FUNCTION>]
           Whether to identify internal functions in traces.